+The following text serves as a protocol for the case studies, but may require further contextspecific adaptations as deemed fit.
 The methods used in the country studies will be determined and further elaborated in the proposal of the country teams.
 The teams will use a variety of methods, consisting of literature review (policy documents, evaluations, academic articles, policy reports, etc.), semi-structured interviews with a range of stakeholders, participant observation and focus groups.
-The choice of methods per country will be described in the plans for each country.
+The choice of methods per country will be described in the plans for each country, but the following serves as a general template.